-Stephany Svorinić is a composer, performer, and educator based in Somerville.
+Stephany Svorinić (she/her/hers) is a composer, performer, and educator based in Somerville.
 Before moving here from NYC in 2016, she ran a private music studio teaching children ages 5-10 singing, beginner piano, music theory, and songwriting.
 In Boston, she worked as a preschool and elementary school music teacher prior to enrolling at the Longy School of Music, where she’s completing a Graduate Diploma in composition.
 She has studied with Dr. Marti Epstein, Dr. Osnat Netzer, and will soon work with Dr. Amy Beth Kirsten for her last semester at Longy, this fall.
 She recently won the Radius Ensemble’s Eighth Annual Pappalardo Composition Competition for her chamber work, Woodscrossing, which premiered in March.

 Equally passionate about performing and composing, Stephany is committed to helping all her students—be they children or adults—become knowledgeable musicians so that their individual artistry can blossom.
 For adult and young adult students, she believes a grounding in and understanding of vocal technique is vital in order to consciously grow as a singer.